awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-parameters.md

 # Specifying sensitive data using Systems Manager Parameter Store<a name="specifying-sensitive-data-parameters"></a>

-Amazon ECS enables you to inject sensitive data into your containers by storing your sensitive data in AWS Systems Manager Parameter Store parameters and then referencing them in your container definition\.
+You can use Amazon ECS to inject sensitive data into your containers by storing your sensitive data in AWS Systems Manager Parameter Store parameters and then referencing them in your container definition\.

 **Topics**
 + [Considerations for specifying sensitive data using Systems Manager Parameter Store](#secrets--parameterstore-considerations)